macc4/express-clinic/project1/README.md

 The documentation was made using Swagger.

-First, you need to install the API, following the installation process above, and then access the docs through: http://localhost:8080/api-docs/
+First, you need to install the app, following the installation process above, and then access the docs through: http://localhost:8080/api-docs/